 Meanwhile, 71% of consumers rank saving the most money by “using coupons and discounts” as the second most important thing when buying groceries.

-Offering discounts isn’t just about helping the “down and out.”
+Offering discounts isn’t about giving a handout.
 Hunting for deals adds an important dimension to the shopping experience that consumers want.
 As such, don’t overlook the importance of appealing to this segment in your marketing message.

 An omnichannel approach to promoting deals